 If you have any difficulty filling out the form or have questions about vaccine appointments, please call 406-994-3798.

 MSU's COVID-19 Self-Checker can help students determine whether testing may be approprate and where to go for a test.

 Latest Messages and Updates

-If you believe you have been exposed to COVID-19 and develop a fever, cough and/or difficulty breathing, please call your health care provider to discuss your illness.
+If you believe you have been exposed to COVID-19 in the last 14 days and feel ill, please call your health care provider to discuss further.
 Students can call University Health Partners at 406-994-2311.